kantoniosean/PDM-S2022/README.md

 - Example-4: The fourth example in P5 drawing assignment of a red star, green circle, and dark blue background
   ##### Link: [Example-4](https://kantoniosean.github.io/PDM-S2022/Example-4/).
 ## Paint-App
-- A paint app where you can use many differnt colors to draw //use backspace to clear page:)
+- A paint app where you can use many differnt colors to draw //use backspace key or refresh to clear page:)
   ##### Link: [paint-app](https://kantoniosean.github.io/PDM-S2022/paint-app/).